 49. Yeshua said, "Blessed are the solitary <integrated and unified> and elect, for you will find the kingship.
 For you are from it, and to it you will return."
 See: Jn 17:11-26, Mt 5:9

-Commentary: Another clear statement showing that individual integration and unity is the key to the Kingship of the heavens.
-The statements taken altogether show that integrity of the individual and unity with other individuals is being called for.
+Commentary: Another clear statement showing that individual integration and unity of the ideal with belief is the key to the Kingship of the heavens.
+The statements taken altogether show that intellectual and spiritual integrity of the individual and unity with other individuals is being called for.

 50. Yeshua said, "If they say to you, 'Where did you come from?', say to them, 'We came from the light, the place where light came into being on its own accord and established itself and became manifest through their image.'
 If they say to you, 'Is it you?', say, 'We are its children, and we are the elect of the living father.'
 If they ask you, 'What is the sign of your father in you?', say to them, 'It is movement and repose.'"
 See: Jn 12:36, Lk 16:8